 a Heritage Lottery funded project in the East Midlands.

 ‘Strengthening learning in the historic environment’.
 The Sandford Cascade Project is an innovative East Midlands based project funded by the National Lottery Heritage Fund to encourage confidence within heritage learning so that more sites and collections apply for the prestigious Sandford Award.
 An aspiring site (Sandford Advancer) is placed with a Sandford Award winner (Sandford Supporter) and support and capacity is added through training, volunteer involvement, a range of user-friendly e-learning and funds to meet costs as well as financial contributions for those involved.
 Advancers have received good practice and learning from their Supporter(s) and participants ‘cascade’ this back into their own site or collection.The Sandford Cascade project has also built the foundations for an exciting informal learning award, the Sandford Award for Informal Learning (SAIL), that seeks to recognise good practice and the fostering of positive relationships between visitors and venues.
-Over 30 SAIL projects in the East Midlands region received their Sandford Award for Informal Learning at the National Civil War Centre in Newark on Tuesday 3 September.
+Over 30 SAIL projects in the East Midlands region received their Sandford Award for Informal Learning at the National Civil War Centre on Tuesday 3 September.
 You can read our news story and view the full list of SAIL recipients here: https://www.bishopg.ac.uk/heritage-sites-and-museums-across-the-east-midlands-recognised-for-their-informal-learning-at-awards-event/

 The principal aim of this scheme is to build capacity and resilience within the heritage learning sector in the East Midlands.
 By the development of strong networks of learning, cascading and sharing good practice, we have supported the shaping of a resilient heritage economy in the region.
 The project has enabled heritage sector professionals and volunteers to build sustainable opportunities for the benefit of their service users and sites in the historic environment.